When Does Perimenopause Start and How Long Does it Last?

 When Does Perimenopause Start?

-Many women begin to notice signs of perimenopause in their 40s, though it can start as early as the late 30s or as late as the early 50s.
+Many women begin to notice signs of perimenopause in their early 40s, though it can start as early as the late 30s or as late as the early 50s.
 The average age of perimenopause tends to fall around 45, but this can vary widely from woman to woman.

 Several factors play a role in determining when perimenopause begins for an individual: genetics and family history, lifestyle habits such as smoking, diet, and stress, and medical history including surgeries, chemotherapy, or hormonal conditions.